duckyzx/OoOcpusim/README.md

 # OoOcpusim
 This project implements a cycle-accurate simulator for an N-wide out-of-order superscalar processor.
 The design models a simplified CPU microarchitecture with five pipeline stages: Fetch, Dispatch, Schedule, Execute, and State Update.
-The simulator faithfully reproduces pipeline timing, latch behavior, data dependencies, and functional unit scheduling to match reference execution logs.
+The simulator reproduces pipeline timing, latch behavior, data dependencies, and functional unit scheduling to match reference execution logs.

 Key features include: